Skip to main content

 Cisco firewalls are designed to work with the Cisco AnyConnect Secure Mobility Client as a VPN client.
 If you prefer a GUI VPN client or you’re running on Windows, you might want to use Cisco AnyConnect.

-Download and install Cisco AnyConnect
+Download and Install Cisco AnyConnect

 1. In your browser, navigate to the server address from Step 1: VPN of your IP Plan.
 You might need to use https://.